masa-finance/docs/docs/masa-protocol/protocol-docker-setup.md

 :::

-After starting the node, you must stake MASA tokens to participate in the network; the node comes with a faucet to get MASA tokens you need Sepolia ETH in your wallet to get Sepolia MASA tokens from the faucet.
+After starting the node, you must stake sepolia Masa tokens to participate in the network; the node comes with a faucet to get sepolia Masa tokens you need Sepolia ETH in your wallet to get Sepolia MASA tokens from the faucet.

 ## Masa Protocol Configuration